Obamacare Timeline: Health Coverage and the Insurance Marketplace

 March 28, 2012 - The Supreme Court held hearings on the constitutionality of the Affordable Care Act.
 At issue was whether the Act's mandate that people either have insurance or pay a fine violates the Constitution.
-On Day Three, the justices considered whether the entire Act could stand if this statute were struck down.
+On Day Three of the hearings, the justices considered whether the entire Act could stand if this statute were struck down.
 On Day Two, the justices questioned whether the Federal government had the right to compel people to buy health insurance from a private company.
-On Day One, the justices argued whether they had the authority to review the Act at this time, or needed to wait until someone paid the penalty in 2014.
+On the first day, the justices argued whether they had the authority to review the Act at this time, or needed to wait until someone paid the penalty in 2014.

 January 1, 2013 - Tax changes kicked in.
 For individuals, medical expenses must be at least 10 percent of income before they are deductible for those under 65.
-Those who make more than $200,000 ($250,000 for couples) will pay higher taxes.
-That includes 3.8 percent Medicare taxes on dividends, capital gains, rent and royalties and 2.35 percent (up from 1.45 percent) Medicare taxes on income.
-For businesses, those who manufacture or import medical devices will pay a 2.3 percent tax.
+Those who make more than $200,000 ($250,000 for couples) would pay higher taxes.
+That includes 3.8 percent Medicare taxes on dividends, capital gains, rent, and royalties and 2.35 percent (up from 1.45 percent) Medicare taxes on income.
+For businesses, those who manufacture or import medical devices were forced to pay a 2.3 percent tax.

-States benefit from additional Federal funds to offer free preventive services for Medicaid recipients and extend CHIP for an additional two years.
-They'll also receive Federal funds to pay primary care physicians 100 percent of the Medicare fee.
-Medicare will launch a pilot program to help hospitals bundle services before they submit them for payment.
+States benefited from additional Federal funds to offer free preventive services for Medicaid recipients and extend CHIP for an additional two years.
+They also received federal funds to pay primary care physicians 100 percent of the Medicare fee.
+Medicare launched a pilot program to help hospitals bundle services before they submit them for payment.

 March 31, 2014 - The initial period of open enrollment closed.
 Everyone must be covered, or pay taxes of 1 percent of income in 2014.